Dr Stephen Hardy

 Stephen is a published author and a dynamic, engaging and sought after speaker who brings his infectious passion to everything he does.
 Capable of tackling a wide variety of topics and equally at home talking specifics or looking at the “Big Picture”, he has the rare gift of making complex issues real, personal and easy to understand.

 What Stephen has learned about how living systems work goes beyond just staying healthy.
 The principles are equally applicable to areas as diverse as health and environmental policy; strategic planning; sustainability and environmental responsibility; living in harmony with nature; adapting to change in a changing world; responsible corporate governance and management and leadership training.

 Stephen has also been active for many years in the environmental sector, particularly working with endangered species.
-He is on the Board of the Cancer Care Centre (www.cancercarecentre.org.au) and was a long-standing Board member of the not-for-profit registered national charity the Foundation for Australia’s Most Endangered Species (FAME) (www.fame.org.au), is the Founder and Managing Director of Promoting Good Health (www.promotinggoodhealth.com), consults to Universities, businesses and the biotechnology industry and lives in the Adelaide Hills.
+He has been on the Board of the Cancer Care Centre (www.cancercarecentre.org.au) and was a long-standing Board member of the not-for-profit registered national charity the Foundation for Australia’s Most Endangered Species (FAME) (www.fame.org.au), is the Founder and Managing Director of Promoting Good Health (www.promotinggoodhealth.com), consults to Universities, businesses and the biotechnology industry and lives in the Adelaide Hills.